lit/lit/docs-src/guide/02-writing-templates.md

 When the result is rendered, lit only updates the expressions whose values have changed since the previous render.

-This leads to an easy to write and reason about model: always try to describe your UI as a simple function of the data it depends on, an avoid caching intermediate state, or doing manual DOM manipulation. lit-html will almost always be fast enough with the simplest description of your UI.
+This leads to an easy to write and reason about model: always try to describe your UI as a simple function of the data it depends on, and avoid caching intermediate state, or doing manual DOM manipulation. lit-html will almost always be fast enough with the simplest description of your UI.

 ## Template Structure